 In most cases of spontaneous pneumothorax, the pressure of the air that leaks out of the lung and the air inside the lung equalises.
 The amount of air that leaks (the size of the pneumothorax) varies.
 Often it is quite small and the lung collapses a little.
 Sometimes it can be large and the whole lung collapses.
 If you are otherwise fit and well, this is not too serious, as the other lung can cope until the pneumothorax goes.
 If you have a lung disease, a pneumothorax may make any existing breathing difficulty much worse.

 The small tear that caused the leak usually heals within a few days, especially in cases of primary spontaneous pneumothorax.
 Air then stops leaking in and out of the lung.
-The trapped air of the pneumothorax is gradually absorbed into the bloodstream.
+The trapped air of the pneumothorax is gradually absorbed into the body.
 The lung then gradually expands back to its original size.
 Symptoms may last for as short a time as 1-3 days in cases of primary spontaneous pneumothorax.
-However, symptoms and problems may persist longer, especially in cases where there is an underlying lung disease.
+However, symptoms and problems may last longer, especially in cases where there is an underlying lung disease.

 This is a rare complication.
 It causes shortness of breath that quickly becomes more and more severe.
 This occurs when the tear on the lung acts like a one-way valve.
-In effect, each breath in (inspiration) pumps more air out of the lung, but the valve action stops air coming back into the lung to equal the air pressure.
+In effect, each breath in (inspiration) pumps more air out of the lung; however, the valve action stops air coming back into the lung to equal the air pressure.
 The volume and pressure of the pneumothorax increases.
 This puts pressure on the lungs and heart.
 Emergency treatment is needed to release the trapped air.

 What is the treatment for pneumothorax?